JArmonTeach/slot-machine/README.md

 Run Python code.

 ## Usage
-FIX: When the program is started it prompts the user to enter an input for an amount to be deposited.
-The program will ask for another input for how many lines the user would like to bet on and how much money they would like to bet on those lines.
-The lines are then generated and the winnings, the winning lines and the current balance are displayed.
+    1. Enter numerical value to be deposited
+    2. A current balance will be display.
+Either press enter to play or 'q' to quit
+    3. Enter number of lines that will be bet on between 1-3
+    4. Enter the amount of money that will be bet on each of the line(s)
+    5. A summary of the betting amount on the number of lines chosen and the total bet will be displayed.
+    6. The lines and their symbols will be displayed, along with the user's winnings, winning lines and current balance.
+    7. Either press enter to keep playing or 'q' to quit.

 ## Credits

 ## License